v1vxk/NAISC_Project/README.md

-## Temus Avatar Hackathon
+# Temus Avatar Hackathon

-You objective in this Hackathon is to think of amazing, unique and creative Avatar use-cases and create a user journey UI/UX client for your users to experience this *Avatar Product*.
+Your objective in this Hackathon is to think of amazing, unique and creative Avatar use-cases and create a user journey UI/UX client for your users to experience this *Avatar Product*.

 This repository is just a working example to work with the Temus Avatar.
 You don't need to based your design on this repo.
 Try not to limit your imagination!